hamlet-io/docker-jenkins/README.md

 # Jenkins Master for Codeontap

-This container provides a standard Jenkins install which we recommended for CodeOnTap ( https://codeontap.io ) deployments.
+This container provides a standard Jenkins install which we recommended for hamlet ( https://codeontap.io ) deployments.
-The container also supports deployment using the CodeOnTap framework along with using this Jenkins server to deploy other products.
+The container also supports deployment using the Hamlet along with using this Jenkins server to deploy other products.

 ## Environment Variables